fengxia41103/myblog/content/thoughts/self reflection.md

 animal, against nature, against another human being.
 It makes your heart shaken; if there were God, he must have been on vacation then.

-So even the conclusion and the way to state those years are one-sided (as I have not seen a black host in the program), the sheer act to illustrate  what happened, to ask why that was so, to question what impact it made to the advance of society and the deterrence of
+So even though the conclusion and the way to state those years are one-sided (as I have not seen a black host in the program), the sheer act to illustrate  what happened, to ask why that was so, to question what impact it made to the advance of society and the deterrence of